-According to the article one of the first budget cuts in what seems to be an impending recession is going to be in R&D and Innovation.
+According to the article, one of the first budget cuts in what seems to be an impending recession is going to be in R&D and Innovation.
 Will companies take the stance that they should stick with the “status quo” during these times?
 Will they cut cost by cutting services and personnel that seem to be too cutting edge to manage?

 I can certainly understand the logic behind such choices.
-As someone who has been advocating change within my client’s organizations I have found that change and innovation is a lot of work.
-It takes commitment from the leadership, committed advocates throughout the organization, organizational changes in ideology, the technical ability to collaborate across functions, and an acceptance to learn how to do things differently.
+As someone who has been advocating change within my client’s organizations, I have found that change and innovation is a lot of work.
+It takes a commitment from the leadership, committed advocates throughout the organization, organizational changes in ideology, the technical ability to collaborate across functions, and an acceptance to learn how to do things differently.